KDE/digikam-doc/getting_started/quick_start.rst

 .. important::

     At first run, digiKam will ask to download large files from Internet.
-These files are the deep-learning models used for the face managament, red eyes removal, and the image quality sorting features.
+These files are the deep-learning models used for the face management, red eyes removal, and the image quality sorting features.
 If you pass this stage without downloading files, these features will not work properly.

     .. figure:: images/models_downloader.webp